Learning Outcomes

 The prosecution can:

-- Appeal against a magistrates’ court ruling by case stated.
+- Appeal against a magistrates’ court ruling by case stated (wrong in law or excess of jurisdiction).

-- Appeal against a Crown Court judge’s ruling terminating proceedings or, with the Attorney General’s authority, against unduly lenient sentences.
+- Appeal against a Crown Court judge’s terminating ruling which brings proceedings to an end.

 Worked Example 1.1